AnkeDoesCoding/HENSDK/CODINGGUIDELINES.md

 ## Namespaces

-The global HEN Engine namespace is `hen`, avoid putting things in the global namespace instead put things in domain specific namespaces:
+The global HEN Engine namespace is `hen`, avoid putting things in the global namespace, instead put things in domain specific namespaces:

 ```
 hen::renderer